 The Best Kotor Beach

-The public beach, simply called Kotor Beach, is one of the best beaches in Kotor for its proximity to the Old Town and accessibility to restaurants.
-Visitors not up for the beach can rest on a bench or at a café with a coffee and watch the local fishermen in their boats.
+While not really a beach destination, the public Kotor Beach, is one of the best beaches for its proximity to the Old Town and accessibility to waterfront restaurants.
+Those who are not up for the beach scene, or visiting outside of summer, can relax at a café with a coffee and watch the local fishermen come and go in their boats.

-Pro Tip: We also recommend exploring the shoreline along the south end of the bay to the far side of the marina (and beyond).
-While there are not beaches on the shore, the vantage point offers a fantastic view of Kotor and the hillside walls.
+Pro Tip: We also recommend exploring the shoreline along the south end of Kotor Bay to the far side of the marina and beyond.
+While there are not beaches on the shore, the vantage point offers a fantastic view of Kotor and the walls creeping up the hillside above town.

 #4 Discover the Historic Kotor Churches